This is an old revision of the document!

 When attempting to sync many files to or from the Zotero servers — for example, when syncing a library on a computer for the first time — it's not uncommon to get intermittent file sync errors.
 A file sync can involve thousands of network requests, and network glitches or server load can result in a small percentage of those failing.
 While Zotero retries many such failures automatically, Zotero may occasionally stop trying to sync a file and ask for user input.

 For intermittent file sync errors, the solution is simply to press the Sync button again or, if you're using auto-sync, to simply use Zotero normally and let it auto-sync in the background.
-You can hover over the sync icon to view file sync progress and see how many files are syncing each time.
+You can hover over the blue progress bar to view file sync progress and see how many files are syncing each time.